MeghanaRao18/MeterReadingLookup/README.md

 Instruction To Setup

     1. Transfer the Tarball to the Deployment Server
-    2. Extract the Tarball to any location: tar -xzvf MeterReadingLookup.tar.gz
+    2. Extract the Tarball to any location: tar -xzvf MeghanaRao_project.tar.gz
     3. Navigate to the extracted project directory and activate the virtual environment: source /path/to/your/venv/bin/activate/OE_env
     4. Install Dependencies: pip  install -r requirements.txt